goose20090/messagely/README.md

 ## NOTES

 - This backend generates placeholder data for the App via use of the [Faker Gem](https://github.com/faker-ruby/faker)

+- The buttons, login, sign up delete confirmation modal were styled using Tailwind's [template components](https://tailwindui.com/components)

+- The layout for this app is the [Messages UI Layout by iaminos](https://tailwindcomponents.com/component/messages-ui-layout)